peterellisjones/Railroader-SmartOrders/README.md

 ### Additional QoL features:

-* This mods adds an "infinity car lengths" button to the Yard AI "move X car lenths" buttons, for when you just want the AI to couple to something a very long way away.
+* This mods adds an "infinity car lengths" button to the Yard AI "move X car lengths" buttons, for when you just want the AI to couple to something a very long way away.
 * In the settings you can allow the Yard AI to automatically release handbrakes before moving
 * In the settings you can allow the Yard AI to automatically connect air before moving
 * There is setting to automatically apply the handbrake to stationary cars after decoupling